Digitaler-Impfnachweis/covpass-android/README.md

 // The fragment has to implement the events interface. class MyFragment : BaseFragment(), MyEvents {
-    // buildState internally creates a ViewModel to hold the state instance.
+    // buildState internally creates an Android ViewModel to hold the MyViewModel instance.
-    // The state's eventNotifier and isLoading are automatically processed.
+    // MyViewModel's eventNotifier and isLoading are automatically processed in a
+    // lifecycle-aware way during the >= STARTED state.
     // The events are triggered as method calls on this fragment - e.g. onError(throwable).
-    // Whenever isLoading changes this triggers setLoading(isLoading: Boolean). val state by buildState { MyState(scope) }  // here, scope is an alias for viewModelScope
+    // Whenever isLoading changes, this triggers setLoading(isLoading: Boolean). val viewModel by buildState { MyViewModel(scope) }  // here, scope is an alias for viewModelScope

     override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
         super.onViewCreated(view, savedInstanceState)
-        // Observe the data and update the UI whenever it changes.
+        // Here we observe the data and update the UI whenever it changes by using autoRun.
-        // The autoRun block will re-execute whenever state.data is changed.
+        // The autoRun block will re-execute whenever viewModel.data is changed.
+        // The get() call tells autoRun to get the viewModel.data.value and marks viewModel.data
+        // as a dependency of the autoRun block.
         // This principle also works with multiple get() calls and can even be
         // used together with if/when-branches to track some dependencies only under certain
-        // conditions (we even utilize this in our code). autoRun {
+        // conditions (we even utilize this in our app - avoiding complicated Flow constructs).
-            updateUI(get(state.data))
+        // Moreover, autoRun is lifecycle-aware and only executes in the >= STARTED state. autoRun {
+            updateUI(get(viewModel.data))
         }
     }

-    fun updateUI(data: List<Entity>) {
+    private fun updateUI(data: List<Entity>) {
         // ...
     }